VR Scene Inspection

 Follow the scene’s active camera to define the base pose of the viewer.

-Set an arbitrary camera to define the base pose of the viewer.
+Set an arbitrary object to define the base pose of the viewer.

 - Show VR Camera